WeblateOrg/weblate/docs/faq.rst

 Weblate translations prior to doing some changes in the translation files (e.g. before executing msgmerge).
-Just tell Weblate to commit all pending translations (you can do it in the :guilabel:`Repository maintenance` in the :guilabel:`Tools` menu) and merge the repository (if automatic push is not enabled).
+Just tell Weblate to commit all pending translations (you can do it in the :guilabel:`Repository maintenance` in the :guilabel:`Manage` menu) and merge the repository (if automatic push is not enabled).

 If you've already ran into the merge conflict, the easiest way is to solve all